Oak setts installation guide

 Natural Oak Setts Installation Guide

-Natural Oak Setts are cut from 100% hardwood timber from sustainably managed forests.
-As with any type of paving there are specific instructions that should be followed in order to make sure that the paving will remain stable, provide slip resistance and maximize the life span.
+Natural Oak Setts are crafted from 100% hardwood timber sourced from sustainably managed forests.
+As with any type of paving, there are important guidelines to follow to ensure stability, slip resistance, and to maximise the lifespan of the installation.

 Base Preparation